pdennis/publiclibrarian/readme.md

 # Bookshelf to card catalogue

-This was never intended to be public, and as of 5/12/24 has about 3 hours of development in it, by someone who barely qualifies as a coder.
-Nevertheless, it has given me a quick and dirty and usable card catologue of about 400 books.
+This was never intended to be public, and as of 5/12/24 has about 3 hours of work from idea to completion.
+So, needless to say, it's provided without warranty.
+Try to clean up the pictures, rotate the image so the book spines are horizontal and easily readable, and not too many books in frame at a time.

-This script is designed to process pictures of bookshelves, extracting information from book covers and creating card catalogues.
+This script is designed to process pictures of bookshelves, extracting information from book spines or covers, and using it to create a card catalogue.
 It utilizes the OpenAI API to convert images containing book covers into text descriptions.
 The text descriptions are then stored in a text file.
+It'll loop through as many images as you add to the pictures folder, and append all of the results to library.txt

 ## Prerequisites